HarukiMiya/JPL_Dashboard_UCR_Fellowship_2022/README.md

 Open pgAdmin 4 and when prompted set the password to "binary0111".
 In pgAdmin 4, follow the path dashboard_db -> Schemas -> public -> Tables.
-Create a table titled "time_series_data".
-Right click on the newly created table and Import the CSV file "InSAR_Data.csv".
-Now right click on columns and using Query Tool, run the following code:
+Right click on Tables and click Query tool.
+Create a table titled "time_series_data" by running the following code on Query tool:
 ```
 CREATE TABLE time_series_data
 (